 Dual Olympic Gold Medallist and Professional Swimmer

 Dual Olympic gold medallist Melanie Wright is a special friend to the College having returned twice in recent years to share her Olympic success.
-With a degree in biomedical science, Mel is currently studying a Masters of Business Administration and intends to study medicine following her retirement from swimming.
-Her immediate goal is to make the Australian team for the 2016 Olympic Games in Rio.
+With an undergraduate degree in biomedical science and a Masters of Business Administration, Mel retired from swimming in 2016.
+She is currently studying medicine at Bond University.